vibbits/introduction-github/tutorials/1_Get_ready_for_the_course/tutorial.md

 - MAC & Linux

 #### Windows OS

-Enamble **WSL** in your computer, that is the best way to use the terminal, since most of the course will be using a terminal.
+A) Enamble **WSL** in your computer asmost of the course will use command line, and that is the best way to use it.

-You also need to download and install [GitBash](https://git-scm.com/downloads), to use git in your computer.
+B) You also need to download and install [GitBash](https://git-scm.com/downloads), to use git in your computer.

-Now that you have your terminal, you will need to generate an SSH key:
+> **IMPORTANTE:**
+> Some people have reported incompatibility with **CITRIX WORKPLACE**, test before coming to the course if your gitbash is working
+>

+C) Generate a SSH key to stay safe in the command line

-Copy past this line in your terminal, and replace it with your email
+- Copy past the command bellow in your terminal, replacing with your email
 ---

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Alternativelly, if this doesn't work.
+- Alternativelly, if this doesn't work.
 You can try this (replace your email):
 ---

 ```